-- (a) give informal advice to Members in relation to informal resolution of a complaint; - (b) deal with in accordance with the agreed procedure (See appendix A Flowchart for Councillor complaints handling) and Complaints procedure Appendix B. - (c) consider and accept/reject complaints relating to a District, Town or Parish Councillor (or co-opted Member); and refer complaints to Town or Parish Council for consideration and resolution as may be required; - (d) re-direct complaints that are unrelated to Councillor Conduct to the appropriate complaints system of the Council/ or other authority (including, where relevant, the Police); - (e) informally resolve a complaint relating to a District, Town or Parish Councillor (or coopted Member) with a meeting, mediation or training; - (f) investigate complaints against a District, Town, or Parish Councillor (or co-opted Member), or appoint internal or external officers or parties to undertake this on their behalf, in accordance with the approved complaints handling procedure having consulted the Independent Person before such a decision is made. - (g) make arrangements for a Finance & Assets (Ethical Governance) Sub-Committee meeting (through the Democratic Services Manager), including Members sitting on the Sub-Committee, and, where relevant, Town or Parish co-optees' attendance; - (h) make arrangements for the Sub-Committee to be held in exempt session, unless representations are received; - (i) undertake any post Sub-Committee decision training or instruct others (internally or externally) to do so; - (j) be responsible for preparing any training programme for Councillors on the Code of Conduct issues; - (k) establish, maintain and publish the statutory register of Members' interests for District, Town and Parish Councillors; - (I) consider written requests for dispensations from Members and Co-opted Members of East Cambridgeshire District Council and to grant these if legally appropriate and reasonable to do so as the Council's Proper Officer.
+- (a) give informal advice to Members in relation to informal resolution of a complaint; - (b) deal with in accordance with the agreed procedure (See appendix A Flowchart for Councillor complaints handling) and Complaints procedure Appendix B. - (c) consider and accept/ reject complaints relating to a District, Town or Parish Councillor (or co-opted Member); and refer complaints to Town or Parish Council for consideration and resolution as may be required; - (d) re-direct complaints that are unrelated to Councillor Conduct to the appropriate complaints system of the Council/ or other authority (including, where relevant, the Police); - (e) informally resolve a complaint relating to a District, Town or Parish Councillor (or coopted Member) with a meeting, mediation or training; - (f) investigate complaints against a District, Town, or Parish Councillor (or co-opted Member), or appoint internal or external officers or parties to undertake this on their behalf, in accordance with the approved complaints handling procedure having consulted the Independent Person before such a decision is made. - (g) make arrangements for a Finance & Assets (Ethical Governance) Sub-Committee Hearings Panelmeeting (through the Democratic Services Manager), including Members sitting on the Sub-CommitteePanel, and, where relevant, Town or Parish co-optees' attendance; - (h) make arrangements for the hearing to be held in exempt session, unless if representations are received not to do so and there is a legal basis for the exempt session under the Local Government Act 1972; - (i) (if necessary) agree that a reserve Sub-Committee Panel Member may substitute for one of the allotted Members at the Sub-Committee meeting Panel hearing, and will undertake/ or instruct others to undertake any pre or post Sub-Committee meeting Panel hearing preparation for the meeting hearing including (although not limited to) notifying and requiring attendance of the complainant, the Councillor subject to the complaint and any witnesses; - (j) undertake any post hearings decision training or instruct others (internally or externally) to do so;

+- (k) be responsible for preparing any training programme for Councillors on the Code of Conduct issues; - (I) establish, maintain and publish the statutory register of Members' interests for District, Town and Parish Councillors; - (m)consider written requests for dispensations from Members and Co-opted Members of East Cambridgeshire District Council and to grant these if legally appropriate and reasonable to do so as the Council's Proper Officer.